marc2332/bliss/doc/docs/gs_presentation.md

 # Getting started with BLISS

-!!! note
-    This chapter assumes BLISS is installed, with a running **Beacon** server.
-See [installation instructions](index.md) for more details.

 This page will present what is BLISS and how to start using it.

 ## BLISS presentation